OBIS-0003: Attribution Tag Data Model and Exchange Format#

 OBIS-0003 does not cover:

-- the controlled vocabularies for entity and abuse types (specified in OBIS-0002);
+- the controlled vocabularies for actor and abuse types (specified in OBIS-0002);

 - transmittal protocols (push, pull, query); only the data format is normative.